Speaking and Writing Center Workshop Request Form

 All workshops are designed to fill most or all of a 50-minute course period (though many can adapt activities to fill 75 minutes).
 Please fill out one form per class section.

-If you are providing information about a time in the semester when you would like your students to schedule individual consultations, please feel free to send copies of the assignment and/or rubric to Dr. Leah Schweitzer at lschweit@umw.edu.
+When requesting workshops, please feel free to send copies of the assignment and/or rubric to Dr. Leah Schweitzer, Speaking and Writing Center Director, at lschweit@umw.edu.
 These materials will be shared with consultants so that they are more prepared for your students.

-Introduction to Peer Academic Services: This workshop is primarily for FSEMs.
+Introduction to Peer Academic Services: This workshop is primarily for FSEMs, though any other class is free to request it.
 All FSEMs should schedule this workshop early in the semester as it will introduce the services of the Speaking and Writing Center, Peer Tutors, Peer Academic Counselors, and Digital Knowledge Center.
 In addition to learning about these centers, students will engage in discussion about how they might utilize multiple centers for a single project as well a take a tour of the 4th floor spaces where these centers are housed.
 This workshop is always scheduled in HCC 407.
 It is 50 minutes.

 Introduction to the Speaking and Writing Center: This workshop will introduce your students to all the services the Speaking and Writing Center can provide as well as take students on a tour of our space in HCC 429.
-This workshop is always scheduled in the HCC.
+This workshop is always scheduled in HCC 407.
 It is 20-25 minutes.

 Creating an Effective Thesis Statement: This workshop focuses in on the difference between the purpose of a paper, the topic of a paper, and a thesis statement.
 During this workshop, consultants will talk students through their paper assignment to help determine the purpose for writing as well as help them brainstorm potential topics.
 They will then explain the next steps to take as they move on to forming a thesis statement.
 Students will also get practice in forming strong thesis statements through activities.
 This workshop is designed to take 50 minutes, though can be expanded to 75 minutes to give students more time to work on developing their thesis statements.